Smartphones

 Is “Camera Control” a useful feature?

-The general public is quite enthusiastic about the "Camera Control" innovation, but somewhat more critical analysts do not see such potential.
-Among other things, some also confuse the new button with the "Action Button", which Apple introduced last year.
-Questions also quickly arose about whether the "Camera Control" button would work with a cover, and of course Apple thought of this and already prepared special covers, which can also be obtained from "third-party" providers.
+The general public is quite excited about the new “Camera Control”, but more critical analysts do not see much potential.
+Some, among others, are confusing the new button with the “Action Button”, which Apple introduced last year.
+Questions quickly arose about whether the “Camera Control” button would work with a case, and of course Apple thought about this and has already prepared special cases, which can also be obtained from “third-party” providers.

 Another group of concerned questions focused on the very way of using the button and how demanding it is to learn how to use it.
 According to the Tech Radar portal, it took a few hours for the user to get used to the difference between strong pressure, gentle pressure, and other gestures that can be used to control the camera.